 Working capital refers to any financial resources that are available to fund a business’s ongoing operations.
+Working capital is calculated by subtracting a company's current assets minus its liabilities.

-Working capital is an important metric that reflects the ability of the business to meets these daily needs.
+Working capital is important for growing businesses and is a crucial metric that indicates a business's ability to meet its daily financial obligations that are essential for the business to function.
 A healthy amount of working capital is a reflection of a well-run, efficient business.

 For the purposes of measuring working capital, only current assets, or those that can be liquidated in one year or less, are considered.
 Current assets can include cash, accounts receivable, inventory, cash equivalent in checking and savings accounts, prepaid expenses, inventory, and raw materials.